Skip to content

 }).extend(eip7702Actions())

-We will need to sign an Authorization to authorize the injection of the Contract's bytecode onto the Account.
+We will need to sign an Authorization to designate the Contract to the Account.

 In the example below, we are using the account attached to the walletClient to sign the Authorization – this will be the Account that the Contract's bytecode will be injected into.